Home / Coffee knowledge / 20 mistakes when making espresso

 20 mistakes when making espresso

-There you stand.
-The sleek espresso machine and the high-quality grinder, both polished to a shine and perhaps already sent to a friend or two via photo.
-But are you standing there a bit sour-faced because your espresso just isn't turning out right?
+You stand there.
+The fancy espresso machine and the high-quality grinder, both polished to a high shine and perhaps already sent via photo to a friend or two.
+But you yourselves are standing in front of them, feeling a bit annoyed because your espresso just won't turn out right?
 Too sour?
 Too rancid?
-Somehow not convincing?
+Just not convincing?

-In this post, we'll go through 20 mistakes when preparing your espresso.
-If you follow all the tips, that's a good step towards a good espresso.
+In this post, we will go through 20 mistakes in preparing your espresso.
+If you follow all the tips, it's a good step toward a good espresso.
 Let's get started:

 1. The dirty portafilter

 The portafilter should be clean and free of old coffee oils.
-Please regularly remove the sieve from your portafilter and clean both the back of the sieve and the inside of the portafilter.
+Please remove the filter basket from your portafilter regularly to clean both the back of the basket and the inside of the portafilter itself.

 2. The dirty espresso machine

-Residues also remain in the shower screen.
-Old coffee grounds, oils or other impurities.
+Residues also remain in the group head.
+Old coffee grounds, oils, or other impurities.
 Regular cleaning is a must.
 You can find out how to do it here.

 3. Tamping at an angle

-The water is pressed through the espresso puck under pressure.
-The water then seeks the path of least resistance.
-If you tamp at an angle, this leads to uneven extraction and the espresso is not extracted properly.
+Water is pressed through the espresso puck under pressure.
+The water looks for the path of least resistance.
+If you tamp at an angle, it leads to uneven extraction and the espresso will not be extracted properly.

 4. Distributing the coffee grounds in the portafilter

-Before tamping straight, you should first distribute the powder evenly in the portafilter.
-Most grinders do not distribute the powder evenly by themselves, so you should do this with your finger or with a leveling tool.
-If you don't distribute the powder, you risk uneven extraction and channeling.
-We usually don't use a leveling tool, but gently smooth the grounds with our finger and then gently tap the portafilter twice on the tamping mat.
+Before you tamp evenly, you should first distribute the grounds evenly in the portafilter.
+Most grinders do not distribute the powder evenly on their own, so you should do this with your finger or a leveling tool.
+Anyone who doesn't distribute the grounds risks an unclean extraction and channeling.
+We generally do not use a leveling tool; instead, we carefully smooth out the grounds with our finger and then gently tap the portafilter twice on the tamping mat.
 We call this vertical compression.

 5. The machine is not hot enough

 Every machine needs time to heat up before the first shot.
 A blank shot can also help here.
-It's best to use the time before the first shot of the day to grind some powder from the grinder to "clean" the dead space.
-This way, even the first espresso of the day will taste good.
+It is best to use this time to grind a little coffee out of the grinder before the first shot of the day to "clean" the retention.
+This ensures the first espresso of the day also tastes good.

-After each espresso, you should flush water from the shower screen once.
-This cleans the shower screen and standardizes the temperature for the upcoming shot.
+After every espresso, you should flush some water from the group head.
+You clean the group head and normalize the temperature for the next shot.

 7. Wrong tamper size

-The size of the tamper should fit your portafilter as precisely as possible.
-There are very subtle differences, e.g. 58mm or 58.5mm.
+The size of the tamper should fit your portafilter as exactly as possible.
+There are very fine differences, e.g., 58mm or 58.5mm.
 The better the tamper compresses the entire coffee puck, the more consistent the extraction.

 8. Bad grinder

-The grinder is almost even more important than the espresso machine, as you have to set the correct grind size and the particle distribution should be balanced.
-Only then can your espresso be consistently well extracted.
+The grinder is almost more important than the espresso machine because you have to set the correct grind size, and the particle distribution should be balanced.
+Only in this way can your espresso be consistently well-brewed.

 9. Old burrs in the grinder

-Burrs must be sharp, otherwise they will crush the beans instead of cutting them.
+Burrs must be sharp; otherwise, they crush the beans instead of cutting them.
 They need to be changed from time to time.
-Don't worry, this is not necessary every year, but usually only after several years.
+Don't worry, this isn't necessary every year, but usually only after several years.

 10. The cups on the machine

-The cup should be placed on the cup tray on the machine.
-The lower part of the cup is heated through and the espresso does not cool down too quickly.
-This way it is also more hygienic.
+The cup should stand on the machine with its base.
+The bottom part of the cup is warmed up, and the espresso does not cool down too quickly.
+It is also more hygienic this way.

 12. Fresh coffee